-The District reports that the Board has exclusive jurisdiction and control over all of the projects of the District and over the budget and finances of the District and, in general, is not required to obtain authority from any agency, instrumentality, commission or political subdivision of the State of Florida.
+The District reports that the Board had exclusive jurisdiction and control over all of the projects of the District and over the budget and finances of the District and, in general, was not required to obtain authority from any agency, instrumentality, commission or political subdivision of the State of Florida through September 30, 2022.
+For more information, see "State of Florida Legislation" at the end of this section.